Things to do around Walterre Resort Dehradun

-Situated 43 kms from Dehradun on Chandigarh-Shimla highway, the resort offers facilities like water skiing, boating, rowing, kayaking, canoeing etc. Wildlife lovers have an added bonus during the winter season as migratory birds can be seen in the vicinity.
+Situated 43 kms from Dehradun on the Chandigarh-Shimla highway, the resort offers facilities like water skiing, boating, rowing, kayaking, canoeing, etc. Wildlife lovers have a bonus during winter as migratory birds can be seen in the vicinity.

-3 Kms from Doiwala and 22 Kms from Dehradun, on the Hardwar/Rishikesh road is Lachhiwala.
+Lachhiwala: 3 Kms from Doiwala and 22 Kms from Dehradun, on the Haridwar/Rishikesh road, is Lachhiwala.
 The serene and blissful spot is famous for its picnic spots.

-10 km From Dehradun, en-route to Mussoorie is situated a beautifully developed tourist spot lying at the foot hills of the Shivalik range.
+Malsi Deer Park: 10 km From Dehradun, en-route to Mussoorie has situated a beautifully developed tourist spot lying at the foothills of the Shivalik range.
 Malsi Deer Park is a mini-zoological park consisting of a children’s park enveloped by beautiful, natural surroundings.
-Along with the attractive environs the availability of refreshments makes the place an ideal sight-seeing cum picnic spot.
+Along with the attractive environs, the availability of refreshments makes the place an ideal sightseeing cum picnic spot.

-SahasratraDhara, meaning, the ‘thousand-fold spring’ is situated at a distance of 11 kms. from Dehradun.
-The place makes aperfect picnic spot and is of huge attraction to visitors.
+Sahastradhara: SahastraDhara, meaning, the ‘thousand fold spring’ is situated at a distance of 11 km. from Dehradun.
+The place makes a perfect picnic spot and is of huge attraction to visitors.
 The Baldi river and the caves provide a breathtaking view.
-The water here has a fall of about 9 metres and leaves an incrustation of lime of all its touches.
+The water here has a fall of about 9 meters and leaves an incrustation of lime of all it touches.
 Particles thus accumulating over the centuries have formed a projecting ledge, and a sort of cave, from the roof of which falls a perpetual shower.
-There is also a sulphur spring in which visitors often take bath.
+There is also a sulfur spring in which visitors often take bath.
 Its water is said to cure skin infections and possess other medicinal properties.